 Job Task Analysis Guidance Document Provides guidance for conformity with IREC’s accreditation standards; in particular, to assist applicant organizations in developing and/or selecting a job task analysis (JTA) from which to form the basis of their curriculum or syllabus.

 All About Assessments: Guidance for Applicants for the IREC Credential This document is intended to give training providers guidance for their assessment of students, and help them meet relevant requirements of IREC Standard 01023:2013 for the accreditation of clean energy technology training.

 IREC Standard 01023:2013 General Requirements for the Accreditation of Clean Energy Technology Training.

 IREC Standard 01024:2013 General Requirements for the Certification of Clean Energy Technology Instructors and Master Trainers.

 Application for IREC Instructor and Master Trainer Certification This application walks a candidate through the process of developing the documentation required to apply for IREC Instructor and Master Trainer Certification.
-Current credential holders should review the IREC Certified Instructor and Master Trainer Annual Report Form.

 Continuing Education Provider Accreditation: The IREC Credentialing Program is no longer accepting applications for IREC Continuing Education Provider Accreditation.
 You may still review the IREC Continuing Education Annual Report Form.
 Accredited Continuing Education Providers must continue to demonstrate conformance to IREC Standard 01022:2011.